bilalLaeeq/GMrep/Assignment 2/ReadMe.md

 ## Muhammad Burrair Wali

 ###### 1. **Shooting game**:
-> In this game we will make a small map in which we kill Israel Enemies and we can select different guns.
+> Shooter video games, in which the player's primary goal is to beat the character's opponents with the weapons available to them.
+These weapons are usually rifles or other long-range weaponry.
+In this game we will make a small map in which we kill Israel Enemies and we can select different guns.

 ###### 2. **Maze Game**:
-> we will create a pac man type game in which a pac will eat foods and basically its not a pac man game its something similar to it.
+> A maze is a type of puzzle games where a player moves in complex and branched passages to find a particular target or location so we will create a pac man type game in which a pac will eat foods and basically its not a pac man game its something similar to it.

+###### 3. **Draught**:
+> After Chess, Checkers, a form of Draughts (draughts), is by far the most popular board game in the world.
+It's a fun and difficult two-player game with friends for people of all ages.
+You may play as a novice or an expert.

 ###### 3. **Draught**:
 > After Chess, Checkers, a form of Draughts (draughts), is by far the most popular board game in the world.
 It's a fun and difficult two-player game with friends for people of all ages.
 You may play as a novice or an expert.